What Is Passive Voice?

 The passive voice comes up a lot in written text (and speech).
 Many writers don’t even notice when they’re using it, or that an alternative active sentence is possible.
 That’s why using LanguageTool can significantly strengthen your writing.

-This intelligent text editor can detect passive voice and suggest rephrasing the sentence.
+This intelligent text editor can identify the use of passive voice in your writing so that you can rephrase it to active voice.
 It can also correct spelling and grammar mistakes, quickly provide synonyms, and recommend stylistic improvements.
 Keep in mind that users can turn off the passive voice rule whenever they want.

 When Passive Voice is Okay To Use